karenpayneoregon/bootstrap-samples/Bootstrap5MultiSelectExample/readme.md

 Shown with options

 - Select all, check to toggle check and and un-check all
-- Reset, un-check all
+- ~~Reset, un-check all~~

-One would not normally use both `Select all` and `Reset`, both are shown to show what is possible.
+One would not normally use both `Select all` and `Reset`, both are shown to show what is possible but decided to exclude reset from the code sample, seemed like to much..

 ![Figure2](assets/figure2.png)